Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING SEO.md

 **Uses synonyms**: yes

-**When it applies**: If there is is a text with at least one subheading and a keyphrase.
+**When it applies**: If there is a text with at least one subheading and a keyphrase.
 Does not apply to taxonomies.

 **Name in code**: SubHeadingsKeywordAssessment